Awards Previous Winners

 2009 - Dr. George J. Hademenos, Richardson High School

-2008 - Rebecca McGowan Jensen, Ph.D., School for the Talented and Gifted, Dallas Independent School District
+2008 - Dr. Rebecca McGowan Jensen, School for the Talented and Gifted, Dallas ISD

 2006 - David Carroll, Plano West Senior High School